 - Inside stories

 What does it mean to switch off?

-Switch off for many of my clients is about switching off the never ending to do list, that is whirring around in your head.
+Switch off for many is about switching off the never ending to do list, that is whirring around in your head.
 That never ending nag, that there is still something you ‘should’ be doing.
-That feeling of guilt in the pit of your stomach if you stop for even a moment.
+That feeling of guilt in the pit of your stomach that if you stop for even a moment everything will fall apart.
 Some worry if they stop they will lose momentum and their sparkle.
 So they keep on keeping on.

 The cost of not switching off

 When we are in overwhelm we rarely think clearly or make good decisions.
 Many of the decisions are made to bring instant relief rather than good for us in the long term.
 We over eat or under eat.
 We don’t exercise and take care of our health.
 We snap at those we love and we always seem too busy to be approached and so important conversations are put off over and over again until eventually your relationships fall into crisis.
 It is poor for your health and your relationships.
 When your head is that full your body is often being fueled by stress chemicals.
 You will lack patience and tolerance to listen to those that matter to you and you will even lack patience and tolerance with yourself.
 Your self talk and even external talk will be mostly focused on what is not working which in itself can damage the part of your brain that you depend on to problem solve.
 It has been scientifically proven that when we listen to someone talking negatively for 30 minutes or more it damages the part of our brain that we depend on to solve problems.
 So not switching off and consistently if not constantly talking about what is not working or what is wrong or how little time you have, not only depletes your own resources to think with clarity and confidence it impacts those that are listening to you.